 The Company follows FASB ASC 606, Revenue from Contracts with Customers, for recognizing its revenue.
 The core principle underlying the revenue recognition standard is that the Company will recognize revenue to represent the transfer of services to customers in an amount that reflects the consideration to which the Company expects to be entitled in such exchange.
-This requires the Company to identify contractual performance obligations and determine whether revenue should be recognized when control of services transfers to a customer.
+This requires the Company to identify contractual performance obligations and determine whether revenue should be recognized at a point in time or over time, based on when control of services transfers to a customer.
 Under the guidance of ASC 606, the Company is required to (a) identify the contract(s) with a customer, (b) identify the performance obligations in the contract, (c) determine the transaction price, (d) allocate the transaction price to the performance obligations in the contract and (e) recognize revenue when (or as) the Company satisfies its performance obligation.
 Revenues are recorded, net of sales related taxes and surcharges.